 For the 2019 model year, Lexus standardised E-Four all-wheel drive across the NX range and tweaked the specification to follow the same grade pattern as the RX.
 A simplified structure of NX (base), F Sport and Takumi grades was introduced, each of which could be enhanced with various equipment packs.
 A few months later, in April 2020, an entry-level front-wheel drive model returned to tap into the company car market.
 Compared to the all-wheel drive model, the new model sat in a lower tax band and could save 40% tax rate payers more than £800 over three years.

 From its launch in 2014, the NX established itself as a key player in the Lexus range, quickly settling into sales of more than 4,000 units every year in the UK.
-By the end of production of the first-generation model, Lexus will have sold almost 30,000 examples in this country, many of which were to customers who were new to the brand.
+By the end of production of the first-generation model, Lexus sold almost 30,000 examples in this country, many of which were to customers who were new to the brand.

 It is hoped that existing owners will be tempted to upgrade into the all-new second-generation Lexus NX (above), which introduces new design, powertrains and technologies as well as comprehensively improved dynamic performance thanks to the model’s new GA-K platform.
 Now equipped with our fourth-generation hybrid electric powertrains, the new NX 350h and plug-in hybrid NX 450h+ will open the next chapter in the history of the Lexus NX.